domenkozar/plone_guide/what_is_plone.rst

 ..
 Note::

     I have more than one definition.
+But for the TL;DR crowd: Plone is an open source web content management system written in Python and developed, supported, and used by

 My Definition(s)
 ----------------